bennyrottenberg/dev-ops-great/README.md

 ## How to run it.

-Run "sh start_system. sh" and you ready to go.
+Run "sh start_system. sh" and you ready to go,
 You may need sudo permission.

 jenkins user/pswd